alan-turing-institute/eider/README.md

-# SPARRA
+# eider

-Turing-hosted repo for SPARRA
+Reincarnation of SPARRA as a new bird

 # Weekly meetings
 Thursdays, usually 10:30 - 11:30.
 Notes [here](https://hackmd.io/@hdduncan/BJRce3fYa)